 “The Modern Art Society is formally founded by Betty Pollak Rauh, Peggy Frank Crawford and Rita Rentschler Cushman.
 The three were encouraged by M.W.
 Warburg and Alfred H. Barr of the Museum of Modern Art in New York.
 Each had very little museum experience and operated out of a makeshift office that consisted of “a letter file and a portable typewriter” and whichever living room was available.
-The MAS occupied a gallery space in the basement of the Cincinnati Art Museum.
-Enough funds were raised in the first year for six exhibitions.”
+That moving office soon transitioned to a gallery space in the basement of the Cincinnati Art Museum.

 “In 1939 . . . one could not truthfully say that Cincinnati was marching in the vanguard of modern art movements . . . the attitude of the general public of Cincinnati roughly approximated that of New York at the time of the Armory show . . . the worlds of Klee or even Picasso were pretty far away . . .
 So, actually, 1939 was as good a time as any to break a leg . . . because that’s the way the Cincinnati Modern Art Society began . . . with a broken leg” - Betty Pollak Rauh